Nonulcer stomach pain

 If you're interested in complementary and alternative treatments, talk to your doctor about:

 Herbal supplements.
-Herbal remedies that may be of some benefit for nonulcer stomach pain include a combination of peppermint and caraway oil.
+Herbal remedies that may be of some benefit for nonulcer stomach pain include a combination of angelica, peppermint leaf, clown’s mustard plant, German chamomile, caraway, licorice, milk thistle, celandine and lemon balm.
 These supplements may relieve some of the symptoms of nonulcer stomach pain, such as fullness and gastrointestinal spasms.

-Artichoke leaf extract may also reduce symptoms of nonulcer stomach pain, including vomiting, nausea and abdominal pain.
+Artichoke leaf extract may reduce other symptoms of nonulcer stomach pain, including vomiting, nausea and abdominal pain.